Dicky019/Mahasiswa-App/README.md

 This project is a starting point for a Flutter application.

-This project performs Crud on the Student-Api rest-api and Mysql as the database
+This project does Crud on Student-Api rest-api and Mysql as database and uses design pattern from getx

 ## Plugin

 get: 4.3.8
+get_cli : 1.6.0